coll-gate/igdectk/README.rst

 Inra GDEC Toolkit
 =================

-Set a very usefull component used in many of our projects.
+Set of very usefull components used in many of our projects.